yuanmingqi/UniNet/README.md

 This project is organized as follows:
 * dataset: contains the training data, validation data and test data.
 * reference: contains the reference materials.
-* report: contains the LaTex files of the project report.
 * snapshots: for saving model weights.
 * static: contains the pretrained model (MaskNet) and so on.
 * data.py: for constructing the data generator.